Second-Order Regular Variation and Second-Order Approximation of Hawkes Processes: Second-order Karamata Tauberian theorem

 To prove claim (2) we assume that $F \in \mathscr{M}^\infty_{\alpha,-}$, from which we deduce that $F(t)\sim C_F\cdot t^\alpha$ as $t\to\infty$.
 Using Karamata's Tauberian theorem (Proposition~\ref{Thm.KaramataTauberian}) again, we get that \beqnn \hat{F} (1/\lambda )\sim \Gamma(1+\alpha)F(\lambda) \sim \Gamma(1+\alpha)\cdot C_F\cdot\lambda^{\alpha} = C_F\int_0^\infty \frac{1}{\lambda}e^{-t/\lambda} t^\alpha dt, \eeqnn as $\lambda\to\infty$.
 In view of the equality (\ref{eqn.002}) and Corollary~\ref{Coro.KaraRep}, the Laplace-Stieltjes transform of the function $F(t) - C_F t^\alpha$ satisfies \beqnn \int_0^\infty \frac{1}{\lambda}e^{-t/\lambda} \big(F(t)-C_F \cdot t^\alpha \big)dt \ar=\ar \hat{F}(1/\lambda)-\Gamma(1+\alpha) C_F \cdot \lambda^{\alpha} \cr \ar=\ar \frac{ C_F }{\rho} \Gamma(\alpha+\rho +1) \cdot \lambda^\alpha A(\lambda) \cdot \big(1+o(1)\big) \in {\rm RV}_{\alpha+\rho}^\infty . \eeqnn Since the function $F(t)-C_F\cdot t^\alpha$ is eventually monotone, an application of Proposition~\ref{Thm.KaramataTauberian} shows that \beqnn F(t)-C_F t^\alpha = \frac{C_F}{\rho} \cdot t^\alpha A(t) \cdot \big( 1+ o(1) \big) \in {\rm RV}_{\alpha+\rho}^\infty, \eeqnn and hence it follows from Corollary~\ref{Coro.KaraRep} that $F\in {\rm 2RV}_{\alpha,\rho}^\infty(A)$.

-Establishing a second-order version of Karamata's Tauberian theorem for second-order regularly varying functions with zero second-order parameter is more challenging.
+Establishing a second-order version of Karamata's Tauberian theorem for second-order regularly varying functions with zero second-order index is more challenging.
 As a preparation we first extend the Wiener-Tauberian theorem in Pitt's form to eventually monotone functions.
-The case of non-decreasing functions has been established in of \cite[Theorem 2.34]{GelukdeHaan1987}.
+The case of non-decreasing functions has been established in \cite[Theorem 2.34]{GelukdeHaan1987}.

 Before presenting the theorem, we recall several important auxiliary definitions.
 A function $F$ is called \textit{slowly decreasing at infinity} if \beqnn \lim_{u\to 1+}\liminf_{t\to\infty} \inf_{x\in[1,u]} \big\{F(tx) - F(t) \big\} \geq 0, \eeqnn and \textit{slowly increasing at infinity} if $-F$ is slowly decreasing at infinity.
 For a locally integrable function $\mathrm{K}$ on $\mathbb{R}_+$, the {\it Mellin convolution} of $F$ associated with $\mathrm{K}$ is the function $\mathrm{K}\overset{\rm M}*F$ on $(0,\infty)$ given by \beqlb \mathrm{K}\overset{\rm M}*F(\lambda) := \int_0^\infty \mathrm{K}(x)F(\lambda x)dx = \int_0^\infty \frac{\mathrm{K}(x/\lambda)}{\lambda}F(x)dx ,\quad \lambda >0. \eeqlb Here, $\mathrm{K}$ is usually referred to as the \textit{kernel}.
 If $\mathrm{K}(x)=e^{-x}$ is the exponential kernel, then $ \mathrm{K}\overset{\rm M}*F =\hat{F}(1/\cdot)$.